The Extremity Premium: Sentiment Regimes and Adverse Selection in Cryptocurrency Markets

 \textbf{Mechanical Overlap vs.\ Incremental Contribution.} A valid concern is that the Fear \& Greed Index, CS spreads, and DVOL all load on volatility, creating mechanical correlation rather than genuine sentiment transmission.
 We address this through five complementary tests:

 \begin{enumerate}[leftmargin=1.5em, topsep=0pt, itemsep=2pt] \item \textbf{Residual-on-residual regression:} After purging volatility from both CS spreads and the uncertainty index, the residual correlation drops to $r = 0.04$ (not significant).
 The baseline correlation \textit{is} mechanical---we concede this explicitly. \item \textbf{Within-volatility-quintile analysis:} Stratifying by volatility quintiles and testing regime effects within each stratum mechanically holds volatility constant.
-The extremity premium persists in the highest quintile (Q5: +0.110, $p = 0.001$), where mechanical confounding should be \textit{strongest}. \item \textbf{Variance decomposition:} Regime dummies add 1.3\% incremental $R^2$ after volatility control ($F = 10.1$, $p < 0.001$), indicating regimes capture variation orthogonal to volatility. \item \textbf{Alternative spread estimator:} Abdi-Ranaldo (2017), which uses close-high-low prices (independent of CS's two-day construction), replicates the extremity premium. \item \textbf{Cross-asset replication:} Ethereum analysis uses Parkinson volatility (range-based, no sentiment embedding) as the uncertainty proxy.
+The extremity premium shows its largest gap in the highest quintile (Q5: +0.093, $p_{\text{raw}} = 0.013$, $p_{\text{Holm}} = 0.051$; Table~\ref{tab:within_quintile}), where mechanical confounding should be \textit{strongest}. \item \textbf{Variance decomposition:} Regime dummies add 1.3\% incremental $R^2$ after volatility control ($F = 10.1$, $p < 0.001$), indicating regimes capture variation orthogonal to volatility. \item \textbf{Alternative spread estimator:} a close-to-close Abdi-Ranaldo (2017) variant, which uses close-high-low prices (independent of CS's two-day construction), replicates the extremity premium. \item \textbf{Cross-asset replication:} Ethereum analysis uses Parkinson volatility (range-based, no sentiment embedding) as the uncertainty proxy.
 The premium replicates ($d = 0.48$, $p < 0.0001$). \end{enumerate}

 \textbf{Theoretical Justification for Expected Overlap.} We do not claim sentiment is orthogonal to volatility---such a claim would be theoretically suspect.
 Rational market participants observe volatility and update beliefs accordingly; if volatility reflects information arrival, sentiment \textit{should} correlate with volatility informationally, not spuriously.
 The critical test is not zero correlation but \textit{regime-conditional heterogeneity}: does the sentiment-uncertainty relationship vary systematically across regimes?
 The within-quintile analysis confirms it does.
-In the highest volatility quintile, extreme regimes exhibit +11.0 bps excess uncertainty relative to neutral regimes with \textit{identical} volatility exposure.
+In the highest volatility quintile, extreme regimes exhibit +0.093 excess uncertainty (normalized index units; Table~\ref{tab:within_quintile}) relative to neutral regimes with \textit{identical} volatility exposure.
 This is inconsistent with pure mechanical confounding.